- Joined Sotheby’s Impressionist & Modern Art department in 1994

 - Holds a degree in History of Art from Cambridge University

-Board member and senior director of Impressionist & Modern art in London, Philip Hook has 35 years experience and expertise of the art market, and wide-ranging contacts he has built up as an auctioneer and a dealer.
-Having joined Christie’s in 1973 with a degree in the history of art from Cambridge University, Mr Hook headed Christie’s 19th Century Paintings Department from 1980 to 1987.
-In 1994, Mr Hook joined the Impressionist and Modern Art Department at Sotheby’s, and has played a critical role in every major collection sold since.
-He has appeared regularly on the BBC programme Antiques Roadshow as a picture expert, and is the author of Popular Nineteenth Century Paintings (1986), five successful novels set in the art world, and The Ultimate Trophy (2009), a history of the Impressionist market, which was one of the Financial Times Books of the Year.
+Philip Hook, Board Member, Senior Director, Impressionist & Modern Art, Sotheby’s London, has 40 years’ experience and expertise in the art market.
+He originally joined Christie’s in 1973 with a degree in History of Art from Cambridge University and headed Christie’s 19th Century Paintings Department from 1980 to 1987.
+In 1994 Mr Hook joined the Impressionist & Modern Art Department at Sotheby’s where he has played a critical role in the sale of every major collection sold since this date.
+He has appeared regularly on the BBC programme Antiques Roadshow as a picture expert.
+Besides having written five successful novels set in the art world, he is also the author of The Ultimate Trophy (2009), a history of the Impressionist market, which was one of the Financial Times books of the year; and Breakfast at Sotheby’s: An A-Z of the Art World (2013) which was a book of the year in the Sunday Times, Spectator, Financial Times, Guardian, and Mail on Sunday.